-Firefighters' occupational disease or personal injury presumption (see section 6.1 of the Act);
+- Firefighters' occupational disease or personal injury presumption (see section 6.1 of the Act); - Communicable disease presumption (see section 6.2 of the Act); and - Mental disorder presumption (see section 5.1 of the Act).

-• Communicable disease presumption (see section 6.2 of the Act); and to section 5.1 of the Act, were made effective July 23, 2018.
+HISTORY: Consequential amendments arising from the Bill 9 amendments to section 5.1 of the Act, were made effective July 23, 2018.
 May 1, 2017 - Adding to policy a reference to the firefighters' presumption and communicable disease presumption provided in the Act.